eloqdata/eloq-website/website/blog/2024-09-01-benchmark-transaction/index.md

 `X-axis`: Represents the different workload types (read/write/mixed) used in the benchmark, simulating a range of real-world scenarios.

-`Left Y-axis`: Throughput in Thousand OPS (Operations Per Second).
+`Left Y-axis`: Throughput in Thousand OPS (Operations Per Second), shown as the bars.

-`Right Y-axis`: Transaction Retry Rate.
+`Right Y-axis`: Percentage of Transaction Retries, shown as the dashed lines.

-The results show that **EloqKV**’s throughput decreases as the batch size increases.
-This is because larger batch sizes introduce additional transaction overhead.
-For read requests, each key must be read and then validated during the transaction commit phase to ensure that RepeatableRead isolation is maintained.
-For write requests, a write lock must be acquired for each key and then released, along with updating the value during the transaction commit phase.
+As expected, **EloqKV**’s throughput decreases as the batch size increases.
+This is because larger batch sizes introduce additional overhead.
+Currently, EloqKV does not perform "query optimization" within a transaction.
+To guarantee transactional semantics, the operations in a batch are executed sequentially.
+In the future, we may optimize this by allowing some operations within a batch to be executed in parallel.

-Additionally, we observed that the number of transaction retries increases with larger batch sizes in mixed and write-only workloads.
-This is because larger batch sizes raise the likelihood of transaction conflicts.
-Notably, for read-only workloads, the transaction retry count is zero, which aligns with expectations.
+In our workload, we selected several random keys from a range to perform `PUT/GET` operations.
+As mentioned earlier, the key range was set to 1,000,000 in all experiments.
+We observed that transaction retries increase with larger batch sizes in both mixed and write-only workloads.
+This is due to the higher likelihood of transaction conflicts as the batch size grows.
+Reducing the level of concurrency or expanding the key range can help mitigate these conflicts.
+Additionally, the more concurrent writes, the more likely conflicts will occur.
+For read-only workloads, no transaction conflicts arise, so no transaction retries occurred.